 (Photo from Minimalist Baker)

 The difference in consistency has to do in part with the way it’s ground, but more significantly, with the quality of the sesame seeds used.
 I haven’t tried every brand out there, but there are two tried and tested brands that I recommend hands down.
 Both are also available in organic and conventional varieties.
 My favourite, Soom Tahini, is made in the U.S. in the Middle Eastern style from Ethiopian White Humera sesame seeds.
 This brand happens to be the choice of some well known chefs like Chef Alon Shaya, Chef Michael Slomonov and Chef Chris Shepherd.
-There’s also Al Arz which is made in Israel.
-Check out their website for information on distributors worldwide.
+There is also Al Arz made in Israel.

 Both of these brands have a wonderful, nutty, earthy flavour with a subtle sweetness and will give you that runny consistency, making it easy to add tahini to a variety of recipes.
 Get ready to enjoy it in and on just about everything!